heysergio/hello-world/README.md

-# hello-world
+# Holloworld
-Just anoither repository for git quiz

 ##Hello world!
-I am testing posibilties of GitHub.
+I am testing posibilties of GitHub asexcercise demands this.
-Hope it will be **usefull** for me in the future for example in learning Python
+Hope it will be usefull for me in the future.
+I am planning to use this skills for learning ** Python ** Over!